alex-feel/terraform-cloudflare-zone/README.md

 [Cloudflare Zone settings](https://registry.terraform.io/providers/cloudflare/cloudflare/latest/docs/resources/zone_settings_override):

 * If you try to use a zone setting that is available in a higher plan than your current one, the setting will be ignored.
 Keep in mind that as a result, your configuration may contain zone settings that are not actually applied to the zone, but this keeps you from getting errors when you mistakenly try to change a setting that is not available on your current plan.
+* If the value of the `webp` argument is `on` and the value of the `polish` argument is not set or is set to `off`, then the value of the `polish` argument will be forced to `lossless`.
+This allows the `webp` setting to be unambiguously applied because [it is ignored by default](https://github.com/alex-feel/terraform-cloudflare-zone/blob/main/USAGE.md#input_webp) unless the `polish` setting is turned on.
+An explicit value of the `polish` argument other than `null` and `off` will be respected by the module.

 [Cloudflare record](https://registry.terraform.io/providers/cloudflare/cloudflare/latest/docs/resources/record):